Wage Garnishment Lawyer in Tucson, AZ

 Disposable income is defined as the amount of an individual’s wages that remain after mandatory deductions, such as taxes and insurance.

-In Arizona, the amount that can be garnished from an individual’s wages is capped at the lesser of 25% of their disposable income or the amount by which their disposable income exceeds 30 times the federal minimum wage.
+In Arizona, the amount that can be garnished from an individual’s wages is capped at the lesser of 10% of their disposable income or the amount by which their disposable income exceeds 60 times the higher of local, state, or federal minimum wage.

 How Can I Stop a Wage Garnishment?